Pronghorn: Range and ecology

 Healthy pronghorn populations tend to stay within 5.0–6.5 km of a water source.
 The majority are found within 5 mi of a water source.

 An ongoing study by the Lava Lake Institute for Science and Conservation and the Wildlife Conservation Society shows an overland migration route that covers more than 160 mi.
 The migrating pronghorn start travel from the foothills of the Pioneer Mountains through Craters of the Moon National Monument to the Continental Divide.
-Dr. Scott Bergen of the Wildlife Conservation Society says "This study shows that pronghorn are the true marathoners of the American West.
-With these new findings, we can confirm that Idaho supports a major overland mammal migration - an increasingly rare phenomenon in the U.S. and worldwide."
+Dr. Scott Bergen of the Wildlife Conservation Society says "This study shows that pronghorns are the true marathoners of the American West.
+With these new findings, we can confirm that Idaho supports a major overland mammal migration—an increasingly rare phenomenon in the U.S. and worldwide."

-Cougars (Puma concolor), wolves (Canis lupus), coyotes (Canis latrans), grizzly bears (Ursus arctos horribilis) and bobcats (Lynx rufus) are major predators of pronghorns.
+Cougars (Puma concolor), wolves (Canis lupus), coyotes (Canis latrans), grizzly bears (Ursus arctos horribilis), and bobcats (Lynx rufus) are major predators of pronghorns.
 Golden eagles (Aquila chrysaetos) have been reported to prey on fawns and adults.
-Jaguars (Panthera onca) also likely prey on pronghorns in their native range in the southwestern United States and in northern Mexico.
-In the Pleistocene, jaguars would likely be dangerous to pronghorns as a short-range ambush predator.
+Jaguars (Panthera onca) also likely prey on pronghorns in their native range in the southwestern United States and northern Mexico.
+In the Pleistocene, jaguars likely were dangerous to pronghorns as a short-range ambush predator.